80% by 2018 National Achievement Awards

 - COMMUNITIES IN NEED: How did the nominee’s activities address cultural challenges or the needs of underserved communities?

 - VISIBILITY: How did the nominee increase the community’s awareness of colorectal cancer screening?
-Did the messages align with 80% by 2018 messaging?
+Did the messages align with 80% messaging?

 - LEADERSHIP: Did the nominee demonstrate leadership?